Universal Studios Japan: WaterWorld

 Based on Universal Pictures' 1995 film of the same name.

 The Wizarding World of Harry Potter

 Based on Warner Bros Discovery's Wizarding World franchise.

 Super Nintendo World

 Based on several Nintendo franchises, focusing on Super Mario and its Yoshi spin-off series.
-An expansion themed to the Donkey Kong Country spin-off series is under construction.
+An expansion themed to the Donkey Kong Country spin-off series opened on December 11, 2024, and was divided into Super Mario Land and Donkey Kong Country.